 There are pre-formed boxes available in the vestibule together with leaflets describing how to fill a box.
 Please note that toothpaste or sweets should not be put in the boxes this year.

 We hope that you will be generous this year, as always, and make every effort to fill a box or share one with a friend.

 We aim to complete our boxes by early November.
 They will then be blessed at Sunday worship on November 17th, before being taken to a central depot for transportation.

-The afternoon will be fun and enjoyable and the task is easy to do with so so many willing people ready to lend a hand.
+The afternoon was fun and enjoyable and the task was easy to do with so so many willing people ready to lend a hand.